-• Here is the complete Soundplant 43 User Manual.
-Note that a copy of this is also included with the Soundplant 43 download; it is posted here for reference.
-Many of the answers to the FAQs below can be found in this guide in more detail.
+• Here is the complete Soundplant v.50.7 User Manual.
+Many of the answers to the FAQs below can be found in the Manual in more detail.

 General Usage Questions

 • To get started: 1) Find some sound files.
 2) Drop them onto keys in Soundplant's onscreen keyboard.
 3) Type on your keyboard to play the sounds.
 4) Profit!

 Where can I find free sound files to download for use with Soundplant?

 • Here are some keymap examples and links to free sound archive sites.